ExcelFunctions.net Logo

 where,

-• cost = initial cost of the asset (at start of period 1)
+• cost = initial cost of the asset (at start of period 1);

-• salvage = final value of the asset at the end of its lifetime
+• salvage = final value of the asset at the end of its lifetime;

-• life = number of periods over which the depreciation occurs
+• life = number of periods over which the depreciation occurs;

-• per = the period for which the depreciation is being calculated
+• per = the period for which the depreciation is being calculated.

-Basic Description
+Function Description

 The Excel SYD function calculates the sum-of-years' digits depreciation for a specified period in the lifetime of an asset.

-The format of the function is :
+The syntax of the function is:

 SYD( cost, salvage, life, per )

-where the arguments are as shown in the table below:
+where the function arguments are as follows:

-cost - The initial cost of the asset
+cost - The initial cost of the asset.

-salvage - The value of the asset at the end of the depreciation
+salvage - The value of the asset at the end of the depreciation.

-life - The number of periods over which the asset is to be depreciated
+life - The number of periods over which the asset is to be depreciated.

-per - The period number for which you want to calculate the depreciation
+per - The period number for which you want to calculate the depreciation.

 SYD Function Example

-In the example below, the SYD function uses the sum-of-years' digits depreciation method to calculate the yearly depreciation of an asset that cost $10,000 at the start of year 1, and has a salvage value of $1,000 after 5 years.
+In the example below, the SYD function uses the sum-of-years' digits depreciation method to calculate the yearly depreciation of an asset that costs $10,000 at the start of year 1, and has a salvage value of $1,000 after 5 years.

 Formulas: